 - Sugar: Use white granulated sugar or caster sugar.

-Pro tip: Please, make sure to choose the fruit juice whose taste, flavor, and color are the same as your fruit dessert.
+- Water: You can replace it with fruit juice, whose taste, flavor, and color are the same as your fruit dessert.
 Apple, pear, or white grape juice is best for the transparent effect.

-How to make clear glaze
+How to make clear fruit glaze

+Step 2.
 Stir in the starch mixture and bring it to a boil while constantly stirring with a hand whisk or a spoon.

+Step 3.
 Once boiled, remove the glaze from the heat and let it cool.
 Stir every 3-5 minutes to prevent a film from forming on the surface of the glaze.

+Step 4.
 With a silicone brush, gently apply the glaze on top of the fruit to keep the fruit pattern.
 Refrigerate the pastry for at least 1 hour before serving.

 Expert Tips